jahausw@umich.edu

 About

 I am a Postdoctoral Researcher part of MAST at Stanford advised by Christos Kozyrakis.
-My research focuses on system design with an emphasis on understanding the performance characteristics of emerging applications and designing techniques, tools and runtime systems in computing environments ranging from the edge to the cloud.
-I completed my Ph.D. at the University of Michigan in 2017.
+My research focuses on system design understanding the performance characteristics of ML applications and designing techniques, tools and runtime systems for edge and cloud computing environments.
+I completed my BS, MSc, and PhD at the University of Michigan.

-My work has been recognized with an IEEE Micro Top Picks award and has been covered by multiple news outlets including Wired, VentureBeat, Forbes, and Crains.
+My work has been recognized with an IEEE Micro Top Picks award and has been covered by multiple news outlets including Wired, VentureBeat, Forbes, Crains, and Finance Buzz.
 Check out these videos if you are interested in learning more about my research and work at Clinc: Sirus, DjiNN and Tonic, Maxi by Isbank, and U.S. Bank Smart Assistant.

 Recent News